ChristianCella/Regrasping_balordo/ReadMe.md

 ## Verify to hav CUDA Installed
+First of all, install CUDA by following the instructions at https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/.

 To verify if CUDA is correctly installed, run the following line directly in the terminal:

 ```